-On 27 February 2018, Moncler will host the Capital Markets Day in Milan, during which an update on the Group's medium-term strategy has been disclosed to the financial community.
+On February 27, 2018, Moncler will host the Capital Markets Day in Milan, during which an update on the Group's medium-term strategy will be disclosed to the financial community.
 The documents are available on the corporate website www.monclergroup.com.